lugh-tuatha/masked-emotion-client/README.md

 - [ ] New pages for profile

 ## Release History
+* 2.1.0
+    * Posting is now possible without requiring an avatar.
+    * Created dynamic routes for emotions and.
+    * Refactored code & Improved UX.
 * 2.0.2
-    * Add heads up modal when loading is too long
+    * Add heads up modal when loading is too long.
 * 2.0.1
-    * Avatar will go directly to cloudinary
+    * Avatar will go directly to cloudinary.
-    * Add faqs page
+    * Add faqs page.
-    * Add notification if the user post successfull
+    * Add notification if the user post successfull.
 * 2.0.0
-    * Removed log-in and sign-up features
+    * Removed log-in and sign-up features.
-    * Redesigned user interface
+    * Redesigned user interface.
-    * Changed the CSS framework from Bootstrap to Tailwind
+    * Changed the CSS framework from Bootstrap to Tailwind.
 * 1.0.0
-    * The first proper release
+    * The first proper release.
 * 0.1.0
-    * Work in progress
+    * Work in progress.

 ## Built With
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)<br>